SlimeVR/SlimeVR-Docs-Site/src/README.md

 Welcome to the SlimeVR documentation.
 This site covers how to [build your own SlimeVR trackers](diy/README.md), [install or update an existing tracker's firmware](firmware/README.md), [install and configure the SlimeVR Server](server/README.md), and [provides a wide collection of community built tools](tools/README.md).

-## What is SlimeVR?
+## What Is SlimeVR?

 SlimeVR is a set of open-source software and hardware sensors designed to facilitate full-body tracking (FBT) in virtual reality.
 The project is built around the core concept of creating a system that can be fully customized to suit each user’s needs.
 This documentation provides a full breakdown of how to set up prebuilt trackers, as well as guides on building compatible DIY SlimeVR Trackers.
 For a more detailed explanation of how SlimeVR works, check [SlimeVR 101](slimevr101.md).

-## I have prebuilt trackers, what do I do now?
+## I Have Prebuilt Trackers, What Do I Do Now?

 Welcome new SlimeVR user, we're happy to have you here!
 For the simplest setup process we suggest you visit our [Quick Setup Guide](quick-setup.md).

-## How do I get my hands on those sweet sweet SlimeVR trackers?
+## How Do I Get My Hands on Those Sweet Sweet SlimeVR Trackers?

 There are currently multiple ways to approach putting together your own SlimeVR FBT solution.